VisualAlgorithmsSamples/neuro-sdk/Unity/USAGE.md

 After you have finished setting up your action window, you can call `void ActionWindow.Register()` to register it with Neuro.
 This will make it immutable and register all of the actions over the websocket.

+The methods of the `ActionWindow` class are designed to be used with method chaining.
+`Register()` terminates the chain, as calling any methods on the action window after that would result in an error.

 An `ActionWindow` can be in one of 4 possible states:
 - `Building`: This window has just been created and is currently being setup.
 - `Registered`: This window has been registered and is now immutable and waiting for a response.